-Who Are the Cast Of Lucifer?
+Who Are the Cast Of Lucifer TV Series?

 Plenty of famous faces pop in and out of Lucifer over the six seasons.
 However, the main cast is as follows.

 Lucifer Morningstar is played by Tom Ellis, a British actor who hails from Cardiff, Wales.
-Already quite famous in the UK, he was known for his role of Gary Preston in the comedy Miranda starring Miranda Hart.

 Lauren German plays Detective Decker of the LAPD and her biggest role prior to this series was as Leslie Shay in Chicago Fire.
-A Californian native, she also had roles in Hawaii Five-O and Happy Town.

 D.B Woodside plays Amenadiel and his full name is David Bryan Woodside!
 He hails from New York and previously starred in Pearson, Suits and Single Ladies.

 Kevin Alejandro takes on the role of Daniel Espinoza, an LAPD detective who used to be married to Chloe Decker.
-In the series, they have a daughter named Trixie but in real life, Kevin Alejandro is married to Leslie de Jesus.
-He directed three episodes of Lucifer including the season 6 premiere.

 Therapist to the divine, Dr. Linda Martin is played by Rachael Harris.
 One of the few characters to have no otherworldly powers, Linda finds herself permanently trying to ‘fix' Lucifer.
-In real life, Harris is incredibly accomplished and used to be part of the famous Groundlings in LA and has also served as a teacher in the school.

-And lastly, we have everybody favourite forensic scientist Ella Lopez played by Aimee Garcia.
+Everybody's favourite forensic scientist Ella Lopez played by Aimee Garcia.
 Garcia is known for her roles in Marvel's M.O.D.O.K., Rush Hour (tv series) and Dexter.